-There are two kinds of electrical current supplied by corporations and companies for public consumption; one is that known as the direct or continuous current, the other is the indirect or alternating current.
-When currents from the main are employed, it is necessary to know the voltage, whether the supply is continuous or alternating, and, if the latter, the periodicity or frequency of the alternations.
+Where there are electric-light mains in the neighbourhood a supply of electricity can be obtained direct.
+There are two kinds of electric current supplied by corporations and companies for public consumption-one is the direct or continuous current, the other is the indirect or alternating current.
+When currents from the main are employed, it is necessary to know whether the current is continuous or alternating, what the voltage is, and, should the current be alternating, the periodicity or frequency of the alternations.

-In the case of the direct or continuous current the flow of electricity is always in one direction, and is practically at a uniform voltage or pressure; whilst in the case of the alternating current the electricity flows first in one direction and then in the other, with a constant change of polarity, and rises and falls in pressure from maximum to minimum, the alternations or cycles varying between 40 and 100 per second in different districts.
-The direct-current mains usually have a voltage varying between 100 and 240 volts.
-Of late years the electricsupply companies have increased their pressure to between 200 and 250 volts, in order to enable the conductors to carry more energy without the necessity of increasing their sectional area, thus saving a considerable outlay on copper for the mains.
+The difference between the direct or continuous current, and the indirect or alternating current, is that in the former the flow of current is always in one direction and practically at a uniform voltage or pressure, while in the latter the current flows first in one direction and then in the other, with a constant change of polarity, and rises and falls in pressure from maximum to minimum, the alternations or cycles varying from 40 to 100 per second.

+The direct-current mains have a voltage varying from 100 volts and upwards.
+A pressure of 100 volts is the most suitable for ordinary purposes, but of late the electric supply companies have increased their pressure to from 200 to 250 volts, in order to enable the conductors to carry more energy without the necessity of increasing their sectional area, thus saving a considerable amount of capital outlay on copper for the mains.